wmurphy-collabstar/color-scheme-generator/README.md

 ## Color Scheme Generator

-YOu can visit the website here:
+You can visit the website here:

 Quick start: